 The numerous benefits of NLP in fintech

-Moreover, a subset of NLP technology, named entity recognition (NER), goes beyond the semantic meaning of words and can detect real-life concepts, like a specific person or company, in-text — even if unstructured in a spreadsheet.
+NLP technology can be employed as a risk management tool to improve the security, reliability, and data privacy of modern fintech businesses.
+An NLP offspring, Named Entity Recognition (NER), goes beyond the semantic meaning of words and can detect real-life concepts in text, like a specific person or company, even if that text is unstructured in images or spreadsheets.

-Voice recognition can be an important asset in security through speech-based user authentication, but where it truly shines is, once again, in data gathering.
+Voice recognition can be an important asset in security through speech-based user authentication, but where it truly shines, once again, is in data gathering.

 NLP use cases in finance

-Every bit of usable information from each conversation is logged, parsed, and evaluated for trends.
-This can be used to notify financial institutions about who their competitors are, which regions are ripe for investment, which are their most profitable sectors, and how satisfied customers are with the financial services they receive.
+Moreover, conversational AI can power customer relationship management (CRM) software, mitigating the need for manual entries and updates.
+Every bit of usable information from each interaction can be logged, parsed, and evaluated for patterns to surface.
+In turn, those patterns can notify financial institutions which regions are ripe for investment, what their most profitable sectors are, and how satisfied customers are with the financial services they receive.

 Content marketing creation